-Under certain circumstances, your coverage may be continued, often without cost to you, for all or part of the 18, 29 or 36 month continuation period (see "Continuation of Coverage After You Last Rendered Compensated Service," beginning on page 28 of this booklet).
-Coverage can be continued under COBRA for the remainder of the 18, 29 or 36 month continuation period by making the required payments.
+Under certain circumstances, your coverage may continue, often without cost to you, for all or part of the 18-, 29- or 36-month continuation period (see the "Continuation of Coverage After You Last Rendered Compensated Service" section of this booklet).
+Coverage can be continued under COBRA for the remainder of the 18-, 29- or 36-month continuation period by making the required payments.